Breaking the Pattern of Relationships with Narcissists and People With Personality Disorders | NLP Blog from Transform Destiny

 As part of my journey of achieving healthy relationships, I had to stop pointing fingers at the other person in my relationships and do work on myself.
 This ultimately led to me finding the love of my life, my soul mate, Kayla.

 After working to clear those things within myself, people with toxic personality types are not only not attractive to me, but those traits are repelling to me now.
-And, just as important, I am no longer attractive to them (yes, they are attracted to certain traits of people who are in need healing).
-Now, it's like I have a radar for them that instantly sets off alarm bells and I move away from them and toward healthy relationships.
+And, just as important, I am no longer attractive to them (yes, they are attracted to certain traits of people who are in need of healing).

 What Was it That Made Me Want Them?

-If this is a pattern you have been stuck in then identifying the benefit you are hoping to receive from the relationship is important.
-Turns out (for me, at least) I needed to clear my need to prove that I'm lovable.
+If you have been stuck in this kind of pattern then identifying the emotional benefit you are hoping to receive from the relationship is important.

-Subconsciously, if I could get a "Borderline" to love me, then that would mean I was really lovable.
 This was ultimately an extension of me vicariously trying to heal my relationship with my mother (who had BPD), whom I didn't feel loved me the way I wanted and deserved to be loved.

-How do we do the work?
 There are many, many tools you can use from spiritual, to emotional, to mental, and physical.
 My personal preference is Neuro-Linguistic Programming, and particularly, TIME Techniques, which is a subset of NLP.

-The good news is, you don't have to spend a fortune to hire an NLP Practitioner for a session, or attend an NLP certification training.
-We have a course that will teach you how to use NLP and TIME Techniques in your own life called, Create Your Life: The NLP Experience.
+We have an affordable course that will teach you how to use NLP and TIME Techniques in your own life called, Create Your Life: The NLP Experience.
 You can choose to attend live in-person, or do the online home study from the comfort of your own home.

 Here are the upcoming dates and locations for the live event:

-• Apr 14 - 16, 2023 in Indianapolis, IN, US
+• Nov 14 - 16, 2025 in Chicago, IL, US

-• May 19 - 21, 2023 in Atlanta, GA, US
+• Feb 20 - 22, 2026 in Atlanta, GA, US

-• Aug 4 - 6, 2023 in Chicago, IL, US
+• Apr 10 - 12, 2026 in Chicago, IL, US

-• Aug 25 - 27, 2023 in Austin, TX, US
+• Aug 21 - 23, 2026 in Atlanta, GA, US

-• Sep 22 - 24, 2023 in Sacramento, CA, US
+• Sep 11 - 13, 2026 in Chicago, IL, US

 Read more about the live events